ucsd-progsys/mist/README.md

   `liquid-fixpoint` horn clause solver.

-  We present source code and binaries for `mist` in a container image that includes installations of the competing tools we compare to: FStar and MoCHi.
+  We present source code and binaries for `mist` in a container image that includes installations of the competing tools we compare to.
 ---

 # Initial build, install, and running all tests

 You can use the Docker image or install `mist` manually.
-The Docker image also includes Fstar and MoCHi, the other tools we compare against in our paper
+The Docker image also includes the tools we compare against.

 ## Manually